rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Cell cycle & division/Meiotic cell division.md

-**Meiotic cell division** involves meiosis (division of the nucleus) and [[cytokinesis]] (division of the cytoplasm) to form four genetically different, haploid daughter cells.
+**Meiotic cell division** involves meiosis (division of the nucleus) and [[Cytokinesis]] (division of the cytoplasm) to form four genetically different, haploid daughter cells.
 This occurs in gamete-producing cells in reproductive organs.

 #### Stages of meiosis
 ##### First meiotic cell division (meiosis I): homologous chromosomes separate
 ###### Prophase I
 ![[meiosis_prophase_i.webp|300]]
 - Replicated DNA coils tightly into chromosomes.
-  Each [[chromosome]] is visible as two sister chromatids.
+  Each [[Chromosome]] is visible as two sister chromatids.
 - Homologous chromosome pair up.
 - The chromatids of the homologous pair may exchange segments with each other by [[Crossing over]].
 - The nuclear membrane breaks down.